Assessment and examinations

 - MRCPCH Clinical

 The Diploma in Child Health (DCH) is designed to give recognition of competence in the care of children to General Practitioner vocational trainees, Staff Grades in paediatrics and other specialists allied to paediatrics.

-The DCH Examination consists of the MRCPCH Part 1a written examination and a specially designed DCH Clinical Examination.
-The Part 1a written examination must be passed before candidates can sit the DCH Clinical Examination.
-From 2013 candidates must pass the Foundation of Practice written examination before sitting the DCH Clinical Examination.
+The DCH Examination consists of the MRCPCH Foundation of Practise (FOP) written examination and a specially designed DCH Clinical Examination.
+The FOP written examination must be passed before candidates can sit the DCH Clinical Examination.

 For full details on the examinations please click here.